melezhik/Sparrow6/documentation/taskrunner.md

 # Task Runner API

-Sparrow6 Task Runner is underlying engine to run Sparrow6 tasks, it has 3 flavors to use:
+Sparrow Task Runner is underlying engine to run Sparrow6 tasks, it has 3 flavors to use:

 1. DSL-like style, plugins